Conflict prevention

 • The version containing the locks is deleted.

-• Locks acquired in the default version as a result of using the route editing, centerline editing, or geoprocessing tools are released after execution is complete.
+• Locks acquired in the default version as a result of using the route editing, centerline editing, or geoprocessing tools are released after the process is complete.

 Locks can be manually released based on their releasable status.